-The Medical Approach to the Patient (MAP) is a 12-week integrated clerkship block that is comprised of Internal Medicine and Neurology rotations.
+Medical Approach to the Patient (MAP) is a 12-week integrated block that is comprised of Internal Medicine and Neurology rotations.
 The course is structured to give clerkship students in-depth experience with the diagnosis and management of adult medical issues.
-Because of the significant clinical overlap between internal medicine and neurology, these two clerkships are combined to form the MAP experience.
+Because of the significant clinical overlap between internal medicine and neurology, these two disciplines are combined to form the MAP experience.
 Student will rotate through eight weeks of internal medicine and four weeks of neurology during their MAP experience.
-In addition to rotation-specific didactics, students will attend the “Top Ten” series of didactics throughout their MAP clerkship, covering common chief complaints that encompass diagnoses specific to internal medicine and neurology.
+In addition to rotation-specific didactics, students will attend the “Top Ten” series of didactics throughout their MAP block, covering common chief complaints that encompass diagnoses specific to internal medicine and neurology.

-The Neurology clerkship is a 4-week experience divided into two 2-week blocks offering students a variety of care settings and subspecialties.
+The Neurology component is a 4-week experience divided into two 2-week blocks offering students a variety of care settings and subspecialties.
 Students are matched, based on preferences, with the following services: General Inpatient Neurology Ward, Neurology Inpatient Consults, Stroke, Neurosciences Intensive Care, Pediatric Neurology, Veteran’s Affairs Neurology Service (combination of inpatient and outpatient care) and Yale Outpatient Neurology.
 While the team structure varies across services, in the inpatient setting students will work with a team consisting of an attending, a senior resident, 1-2 junior residents, and APPs.
 In the outpatient setting, students will work one-on-one with a faculty preceptor, rotating through various subspecialties during their two-week block.

 In addition to attending clinical teaching experiences with their teams, students also participate in case-based subspecialty didactics, small group clinical reasoning discussion sessions, and simulated neurologic emergencies.